Welcome to the GNUnet tutorial for NetBSD!

 $ make package

-Note that the rc.d file which is installed is not yet functional.
+Note that the rc.d file which is installed is not yet fully functional and is getting debugged.

 Congratulations!
 GNUnet is now installed!
 Before starting it you may create a configuration file.
 By default GNUnet looks in our home directory for the file `~/.config/gnunet.conf`.
 Creating the configuation file is optional.
 For now just create an empty file which will remind you of the location later if needed: